Leeruska/QR-code-component/README.md

 ## Overview

-A basic QR ocde page to practise HTML, CSS, VSCode & Github.
+A basic QR code page to practise HTML, CSS, VSCode & Github.

 ### Screenshots

-My solution:
 ![solution](./images/Screenshot-finished.png)

 I noticed, that it helped me to put borders on the different divs/sections of the page.
 Without them it was more difficult for me to recognize dome of the alignings and paddings.
 Of course I removed them before submitting (at least I hope I did...).